 You may not be aware, but there is a lot of controversy surrounding Root Canals.
 Many dentists are no longer performing Root Canals, and scientific research is beginning to shed light on the dangers of the practice.
 Yet the American Dental Association and other professional organizations insist that they are safe.
 What is the truth about root canals?
 Should you get one?

 What is a Root Canal?

 A Root Canal is a procedure in which the dead tissue and bacteria from a deep cavity is removed before being filled.
-The procedure is done with the cavity goes down into the root.
+The procedure is done when the cavity goes down into the root.
 The idea behind a Root Canal is to preserve the tooth, which is usually desirable for aesthetic appearances and effective chewing.
 Even though the tooth remains, the tooth is considered dead.